 When I first started practicing yoga, I thought it would help me lose weight and become a little more flexible.
 As I delved deeper into the practice, I saw that those were quite superficial aims and yoga offered much deeper and profound benefits.
 In this paper, I will focus on emotional balance.
-I will take a brief look at what yoga is, describe some helpful asanas, pranayama and meditation techniques, and then finish with a touch on nutrition.
+I will take a brief look at what yoga is, describe some helpful asanas, pranayama, and meditation techniques, and then finish with a touch on nutrition.

 What is yoga?

-Yoga is derived from the sanskrit word for “union”.
-While in the West, it is mostly thought of as an exercise or series of stretches that promote a healthy, flexible body, it’s original aim was to unite our physical and mental bodies to the divine consciousness.
-The asanas in yoga are primarily meant to prepare our body for meditation so that we can have a chance to reach enlightenment and samadhi.
+Yoga is derived from the Sanskrit word for “union”.
+While in the West, it is mostly thought of as an exercise or series of stretches that promote a healthy, flexible body, its original aim was to unite our physical and mental bodies to the divine consciousness.
+The asanas in yoga are primarily meant to prepare our bodies for meditation so that we can have a chance to reach enlightenment and samadhi.
 On the way to spiritual evolution, however, yoga can have many physical, mental, and emotional benefits.
 I will focus mainly on how yoga can help us build emotional balance and a distance between us and the problems we think we have.

 Yoga has helped me immensely on a personal level, especially in emotional matters.
 When I first tried yoga, I didn’t think it was for me.
 Then I tried a different style and fell in love.
-My favorite style is Ashtanga because of the level of relaxation that can be achieved after the practice.
+My favorite style is Ashtanga because of the level of relaxation that can be achieved after practice.
 It is a physically demanding flow and matching the breath to the body movements is meditative.
 You don’t have time to think about your worries and stress.
-It is a relief from our exhausting mental gymnastics and judgements.
+It is a relief from our exhausting mental gymnastics and judgments.
 Laying down for savasana at the end of class, I found that my body could achieve a deep level of relaxation and relief.
 That was certainly addictive.
 And it was so nice to have found a tool to help with overwhelming stress, which is all too common in the West.

 Our minds are so busy that the chance to “shut off” and concentrate during yoga, especially Ashtanga, can help us find a way of reaching more emotional freedom.
 Next, I will explain some especially useful asanas for someone who would like more emotional balance.